Windows App: Upload Documents

 To upload files using the TaxDome Windows application:

-2. Select the client account where you wish to upload the files.
+2. Select the client account to which you wish to upload the files

 Below, see how to handle each numbered section: